j3channel/StreamElementsWidgets/README.md

 # STREAMELEMENTS WIDGETS
 We've created some Widgets that you can integrate with your own StreamElements overlays!

+Keep checking back as I'll be adding new widgets every now and then!

 ## Channel Points
 **Sound Player** - Play sounds when channel points are redeemed.